zionuke/zionuke/README.md

 Here are some ideas to get you started:
 -->
 - 🏫 I’m a university student at Hust.
-- 💪 Language used: html, css, javascript, c, python.
+- 💪 Language used: html, css, javascript, c/c++, java, python.
 - 🕗 I'm from China and love watching animes.
 - 🍥 I enjoy reading books of psychology, literature, sociology, history and ...